mongodb/docs/source/includes/api/list-tables/responses/project-invitation-response.rst

           Users have 30 days to accept an invitation to an |service|
           project.

+   * - groupId
+     - string
+     - Unique 24-hexadecimal digit string that identifies the :ref:`project <group-id>`.

+   * - groupName
+     - string
+     - Name of the project.

    * - id
      - string
      - Unique 24-hexadecimal digit string that identifies the